 MeetFactory – Ke Sklárně 15, Prague 5, www.meetfactory.cz

-The incubator for Prague’s alternative culture and original art ideas, MeetFactory is a club, a theatre and a gallery in one – a place for the performing arts where the artists are present.
+The incubator for Prague’s alternative culture and original art ideas, MeetFactory is a club, theatre, and gallery in one – a place for the performing arts where the artists are present.

 Náplavka – Rašínovo nábřeží, Prague 2

 Náplavka is a living cultural spot mainly in the summer months when it offers an overabundance of events of all kinds.
 Traditional dances on the Vltava riverbank, concerts, theatres, cafés and pubs, but also bike rentals – all in the open air under the enchanting panorama of Prague.